 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 Looking for a Holiday Breakfast?
-You’ll adore these Ginger Pancakes topped with a delicious cranberry apple mixture and maple syrup!
-Cranberry apple ginger pancakes are perfect for Christmas morning or a leisurely brunch!
+You’ll adore these Ginger Pancakes topped with a delicious cranberry apple compote and maple syrup!
+These spiced pancakes are perfect for Christmas morning or a leisurely brunch!

-I tested the ginger pancakes topped with apples and cranberries when my mom was visiting and she was more than happy, so I realized I am not the only one who likes this combination.
+I tested the fruit topped gingerbread style pancakes when my mom was visiting and she was more than happy, so I realized I am not the only one who likes this combination.

 The colors of the apples and cranberries just POP!
 I love that the apples still hold a good shape and don't break down completely.

 Adding the compote on top and along the rim of the plates ensures fruit in every bite.
 I could eat the compote as a side dish anytime.
-It's perfect to throw in the fridge to have the next day on toaster waffles.
+It's perfect to throw in the fridge to have the next day on toaster waffles or on a big bowl of yogurt.

 Who wouldn’t want to sink their teeth into that stack of ginger pancakes?